 Want to get a big tax refund come tax filing season?
 You can minimize your tax liability, and potentially snag a larger refund, by taking advantage of every possible tax break.
-Here are a few things to keep in mind as you look to get the biggest refund you can.
+In this article we’ll discuss a few strategies to keep in mind as you look to get the biggest refund possible.
+Keep in mind, though, that if you want to go beyond this year’s tax refund and minimize taxes on your long-term financial plan, your best bet is to find a financial advisor.

 Consider Your Filing Status